sdziallas/comp55/docs/labs/10-A-Mult-Timers.md

 (aka. **shared resources**)

-2. You have different tasks affecting their *own resources*, with timing being trivial. (aka. **unique resources**)
+2. You have different tasks affecting their *own resources*, with timing being trivial.
+(aka. **unique resources**)

 For *shared resources*,
 you do **not** actually need more than one ```Timer```.
 As a matter of fact,
-introducing
-more than one timer variable can create concurrency issues as the timers are not guaranteed to affect the shared resources in a specific order every time the program executes.
+introducing more than one timer variable can create concurrency issues.
+The timers are not guaranteed to affect the shared resources in a specific order every time the program executes.
 To handle different timer tasks that use the same resources, follow one of the following two approaches depending on timing:

 ## Simulating multiple tasks on shared resources at different times with a single timer

 Imagine that we want to create a program where we have two tasks that happen at different times but affect the same resource (ex: *Task A should occur every 3 sec, Task B should occur every 4 sec*)

 To do this,
-follow,
-these steps:
+follow these steps:

 ### 1. Create and initialize a variable that keeps track of the number of times the timer is called